 Gold Circle Seating

-> This price level offers preferred seating in the third through eighth rows of the center section.
+> This price level offers preferred seating.

 > Ticket holders at this level are also invited to a post-talk meet-and-greet dessert reception.